by CancerConnect, Medically Reviewed by Dr. C.H, Weaver M.D. 3/2022

-Folate is a naturally present B vitamin that is water-soluble.
-Folic acid is the synthetic form of folate; and because foods are sometimes fortified with folic acid, this form makes up a large part of the dietary intake in the United States.
+Folate is a water-soluble B-vitamin that occurs naturally in foods such as spinach.
+Its synthetic form-folic acid-is found in dietary supplements and fortified foods - this form makes up a large part of the dietary intake in the United States.

 The body absorbs and utilizes folic acid twice as efficiently as it does food sources of folate.
 Because they play an integral part in making DNA and RNA, folate and folic acid are responsible for producing and maintaining red blood cells.
 Proper red blood cell production serves important functions, including the prevention of anemia.
 Folate is also responsible for producing levels of homocysteine (an amino acid in the blood).

 The best food sources of folate are green leafy vegetables such as spinach.
 Oranges and strawberries are also excellent sources of folate, as are some other fruits.
 Other foods that are rich in folate are legumes, such as dried peas and beans.

 Folic acid was added to the U.S. food supply in the mid-1990s as a way to reduce the amount of neural tube defects in U.S. infants.
 These folic acid–enriched foods include dried cereal, white rice, and pasta; and the folic acid in these fortified foods is easier to absorb than the folate naturally present in other foods.

 Daily Requirements of Folate